antimof/UxPlay/README.txt

 you use GStreamer.framework rather than install Gstreamer with Homebrew or MacPorts (see later).

-Next install OpenSSL-1.1.1 and libplist: these can be built from source (see below) but it's easier to get them using MacPorts "sudo port install openssl libplist-devel" or Homebrew "brew install openssl libplist".
-Only the static forms of the two libraries will used for the macOS build, so they do not need to remain installed after you have built uxplay: if you don't have MacPorts or Homebrew installed, you can just install one of these package-managers before building uxplay, and uninstall it afterwards if you don't want to keep it.
-Unfortunately, Fink's openssl11-dev package currently doesn't supply the static (libcrypto.a) form of the needed library libcrypto, and its libplist1 package is too old.
+Next install OpenSSL and libplist: these can be built from source (see below) but it is easier to get them using MacPorts "sudo port install openssl libplist-devel" or Homebrew "brew install openssl libplist".
+Only the static forms of the two libraries will used for the macOS build, so they do not need to remain installed after you have built
+uxplay: if you don't have MacPorts or Homebrew installed, you can just install one of these package-managers before building uxplay, and uninstall it afterwards if you do not want to keep it.
+Unfortunately, Fink's openssl11-dev package currently doesn't supply the static (libcrypto.a) form of the needed OpenSLL library libcrypto, and its libplist1 package is too old.

 Finally, build and install uxplay (without ZOOMFIX): open a terminal and change into the UxPlay source directory ("UxPlay-master" for zipfile